Snake antivenom: Antibody composition

-The fragment antigen-binding (Fab fragment) is a region on an antibody that binds to antigens, such as venoms.
+Antivenom production starts with the antibody molecules from animal blood, usually immunoglobulin G (IgG).
+The IgG molecule can be broken down into two Fab regions, responsible for selectively binding the antigen such as venoms, and one Fc region, which is "constant" (unvarying) within a species and engages the immune system.
+The Fab region is the main neutralizing component in antivenom.

+Whole antibody products use the entire IgG molecule.

+When IgG is digested using papain, the result is two Fab fragments and one Fc fragment.
+The Fab part is isolated using affinity chromatography to produce the product.

+When IgG is digested using pepsin, the result is a F(ab')_{2} fragment (two Fabs connected by a "hinge") and a pFc' fragment.
+The former is used to produce the product.

 The molecular size of Fab is approximately 50kDa, making it smaller than F(ab')_{2} which is approximately 110kDa.
-These size differences greatly affect the tissue distribution and rates of elimination.
+These size differences greatly affect the tissue distribution and rates of elimination: Fab is able to penetrate more deeply into tissue, while F(ab')_{2} stays in blood for longer and confers a lower risk of late hemotoxicity (which happens when the antivenom leaves the body before the venom does).

 Cross neutralization properties

 Antivenoms may also have some cross protection against a variety of venoms from snakes within the same family or genera.
-For instance, Antivipmyn (Instituto Bioclon) is made from the venoms of Crotalus durissus and Bothrops asper.
+For instance, Antivipmyn (Instituto Bioclon) is made using the venoms of Crotalus durissus and Bothrops asper.
 Antivipmyn has been shown to cross neutralize the venoms from all North American pit vipers.
 Cross neutralization affords antivenom manufacturers the ability to hyperimmunize with fewer venom types to produce geographically suitable antivenoms.

+Side effects

+The main concern with antivenom use are acute hypersensitivity reactions (AHRs).
+AHRs are most frequent with whole antibodies and have been greatly reduced with the advent of fragment antibodies.
+In regions without endemic alpha-gal syndrome, the rates of AHR between Fab and F(ab')_{2} are similar.
+However, in regions where alpha-gal syndrome is common, F(ab')_{2} results in much higher rates of AHR.
+F(ab')_{2} is not subject to affinity chromatography and contains more blood-protein impurities.
+It also contains more alpha-gal.
+It is unclear whether these cases of AHR are due to either difference.

 Availability

 Snake antivenom is complicated for manufacturers to produce.
 When weighed against profitability (especially for sale in poorer regions), the result is that many snake antivenoms, world-wide, are very expensive.
 Availability, from region to region, also varies.